All posts

 These folks are working hard to build their own personal brand and reputation.

 It could be due to their geographical location and their lack of opportunity there.
-Or it could be that they are seeking to shift into a more public facing role, like Developer Relations, and they want to become a more appealing candidate.
+Or it could be that they are seeking to shift into a more public-facing role, such as developer relations, and they want to become a more appealing candidate.

 Whatever the reason, something is motivating this developer to care about their reputation.
 Provide them opportunities to be publicly recognized and showcase their work.
 They will see this engagement as a major incentive.
 They care about things like badges and roles in your community.
 They make great core contributors and moderators in forums, as long as you make sure their work is public.

-• Elevated (leadership) statuses in programs with ranks or ranks
+• Elevated leadership statuses in programs with ranks

 • Public recognition

-• Swag that makes it clear you’re in their circle
+• Swag that makes it clear you’re in their corner

 • Public speaking invitations

-• Content creation—blog, tutorials, webinars, videos, paid programming
+• Content creation—blog posts, tutorials, webinars, videos, paid programming, etc.

 • Networking opportunities